IulianIV/mtp/README.md

 (this is more likely to throw a `app out of context` error).

 In certain cases (more often that necessary) imports can be added at the end of the file.
-(this is not PEP8 recommended, but it is accepted when absolutely necessary)
+(this is not a PEP recommendation, but it is accepted when absolutely necessary)

 The project is structured the following way:
 * Project folder-